Road2Glory/learning-git/README.md

 # learning-git

-This repo was used to learning from amigos code git & github
+This repo was used to learn from amigos code git & github